Everton-da-Costa/BarmaRidgeBJPS2025/README.md

 * **Ridge-Penalized BARMA Model:** The core `barma()` function is enhanced with a `penalty` argument to apply the ridge penalization scheme.
 * **Core Estimation Engine:** The mathematical foundation is implemented in a series of functions for computing the log-likelihood (`loglik_*`), score vector (`score_vector_*`), and information matrix (`inf_matrix_*`), with variants for both standard and ridge-penalized estimation.
-* **Bootstrap Estimation:** A bootstrap-based scheme using non-overlapping and generalized block methods provides a powerful alternative for estimation in challenging scenarios.
 * **Vignette as a Case Study:** A detailed vignette (`relative_humidity_brasilia.Rmd`) serves as a practical guide and portfolio piece, demonstrating how to diagnose and solve numerical instability in a real-world application.

 ---